theopensourceway/guidebook/getting-started/building-a-strategy.md

 * If a competitor is an incumbent in the market, what can you tell about them and their customers?
 * Who are your competitor's customers?
 What do they have in common?

-You answers here could directly impact your community architectur eor go-to-market activities.
-If you're an upstart disruptor, for instance, your goals and messaging may be anchored to your competition: "cheaper than," "an open source alternative to," "simpler and faster than."
-If you're in a new market and your project is involved in a "land grab," you'll need to focus on spreading your message fast—which means a higher marketing budget or more aggressive community plan, and more focus on defining the problems you solve for potential users.
+Your answers here could directly impact your community architecture or go-to-market activities.
+If you're an upstart disruptor, for instance, your goals and messaging may be anchored to your competition: "cheaper than," "an open source alternative to," "simpler and faster than," and so on.
+If you're in a new market and your project is involved in a "land grab" to quickly gain market share, you'll need to focus on spreading your message quickly—which means a higher marketing budget or more aggressive community plan, and more focus on defining the problems you solve for potential users.

 <!--This section is logically organized but not yet drafted. -->
 ### Policy